opencontainers/wg-reference-types/docs/proposals/PROPOSAL_F.md

 1. As a user, I want to be sure that existing container runtimes are not affected by any other type of registry artifact.
    - Yes: Testing is needed to verify that an index with entries without a platform or with an unknown platform will not break processing of other entries.
 1. As a user, I want to move container images to and from registries that do not support reference types.
    - Yes: This proposal does not require changes to the registry.
+Testing is needed to verify that a registry supports nested OCI Index.
 1. As an artifact producer, I want to tag artifacts that I can pull by said tag, even if they contain references to other artifacts.
    - Yes: Artifacts can be pulled by tag.
 1. As an artifact producer, I want be sure that pushing an artifact to a repository will not affect a copy of the same artifact previously created and referenced by a manifest list existing in another repository on the same registry.